Lives and works in Cleveland, Ohio

-Elaine Hullihen is an interdisciplinary artist who investigates relationships, materiality, actions, and processes.
-She uses the tools of sculpture, performance, collage, fiber arts and printmaking to make work that toggles between the studio, collaboration, public art, and education.
-Her work serves to activate a tactile space of experience with creative curiosity.
+Elaine Hullihen combines the tactile space of bodily experience with the materiality of used objects to investigate the polarities between comfort/discomfort, stillness/movement, and subject/object.
+She uses the tools of sculpture, performance, video, storytelling, collage, fiber arts and printmaking to make work that toggles between the studio, collaboration, public art, and education.

 I use a variety of materials, frequently fabrics/fibers, that have lived a life before they became art.
 I look for vibrant interactions that create energy between materials and draw the viewer into a sense of tactility.
 Used materials, especially clothing, connect me to both the personal and the social in important ways.